-Why do you learn Geography?
+Why choose Geography?

 Geography is a relevant, hands-on subject that helps you to make sense of the world around you.
 At GCSE level a vast variety of topics are studied across both human and physical geography that help to tackle some of the most pressing challenges facing the world today.